mazzalab/fastqwiper/README.md

 2. Once downloaded the image (e.g., fastqwiper.sif_2024.1.89.sif), type:

-CMD `singularity run --bind YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data --writable-tmpfs fastqwiper.sif_2024.1.89.sif paired 8 sample 50000000 33 ACGTN`
+CMD `singularity run --bind YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data --writable-tmpfs fastqwiper.sif_2024.1.89.sif paired 8 sample 50000000 33 ACGTN 500000`

 If you want to bind the `.singularity` cache folder and the `logs` folder, you can omit `--writable-tmpfs`, create the folders `.singularity` and `logs` (`mkdir .singularity logs`) on the host system, and use this command instead: